razziel89/mdslw/README.md

 ## Caveats

-* The default settings of `mdslw` are strongly geared towards the English language, even though it should work for other languages, too.
+* The default settings of `mdslw` are strongly geared towards the English language, even though it works for other languages, too.
-* Like with any other auto-formatter, you give up some fredom for the benefit of automatic handling of certain issues.
+* Like with any other auto-formatter, you give up some freedom for the benefit of automatic handling of certain issues.
 * Inline code sections are wrapped like any other text, which may cause issues with certain renderers.
-* While `mdslw` has been tested with documents containing unicode characters such as emojis, that testing has been less than rigorous.
+* While `mdslw` has been tested with documents containing unicode characters such as emojis, the outcome can still be unexpected.
   For example, any emoji is treated as a single character when determining line width even though some editors might draw certain emojis wider.
   Any feedback is welcome!